Much like you, at the Community Foundation for Southeast Michigan, we are closely monitoring the development of the COVID-19 coronavirus pandemic.

 For organizations who want to apply for a new application, here is what you should know:

-- Deadlines: The Community Foundation is maintaining its remaining application deadlines for 2020.
-These include a May 15 deadline for September decision and August 15 for December decision.
+- Deadlines: The Community Foundation is maintaining its remaining application deadline for 2020.
+It is an August 17 deadline for a December decision.

-- Temporary Grant Guidelines: As of April 15, we are replacing our standard grant guidelines, with revised guidelines that provide more flexible but targeted funds due to COVID-19 related challenges.
+- Temporary Grant Guidelines: For the latter half of 2020, we replaced our standard grant guidelines, with revised guidelines that provide more flexible but targeted funds due to COVID-19 related challenges.
 You can find information on applying here.

 COVID Specific Activities